Timendus/chip-8-bad-apple/README.md

 more sprites, the compression would have been much worse.
 In the video above I have limited the encoder to do no more than two sprited frames in a row, but still the effect is way too messy.
-The compression was pretty nice though: this version has a compression of 79.6%!
+The compression was pretty nice though: this version has a compression rate of 79.6%!

 Missing a couple of pixels here and there is fine, but missing whole bands and blobs of pixels quickly makes the image unrecognizable when you have so few